 INA section 289 [8 U.S.C. § 1359].
 Application to American Indians born in Canada

 Nothing in this title shall be construed to affect the right of American Indians born in Canada to pass the borders of the United States, but such right shall extend only to persons who possess at least 50 per centum of blood of the American Indian race.

 The term “American Indian born in Canada” as used in section 289 of the Act includes only persons possessing 50 per centum or more of the blood of the American Indian race.
 It does not include a person who is the spouse or child of such an Indian or a person whose membership in an Indian tribe or family is by adoption.

 8 CFR section 289.2.
 Lawful admission for permanent residence.

 Any American Indian born in Canada who at the time of entry was entitled to the exemption provided for such person by the Act of April 2, 1928, (45 Stat.401), or section 289 of the Act, and has maintained residence in the United States since his entry, shall be regarded as having been lawfully admitted for permanent residence.

 Family of American Indians Born in Canada

 Your spouse and unmarried children under the age of 21 (known as “derivatives”) are not eligible to receive permanent residence based on your status.
-If they are American Indians born in Canada, with 50% Indian blood, they may become permanent residents on their own.
+If they are American Indians born in Canada who have at least 50% American Indian blood and meet the residence requirements, they may become permanent residents on their own.
 If they are not American Indians born in Canada, you may file a Form I-130, Petition for Alien Relative, after you obtain proof that you are a permanent resident of the United States.